 The Company will invest primarily in projects where payments received by the Project Entities and hence the revenue streams from the projects do not generally depend on the level of use of the Project Asset and as such are "availability-based".
 Projects are characterised as having an "availability-based" revenue stream if, on average, 75 per cent. or more of payments received by the relevant Project Entity do not depend on the level of use of the Project Asset.
-Investment in projects where, on average, 25 per cent. or more of payments received by the Project Entities depend on the level of use made of the Project Assets ("demand based") will be limited to 25 per cent. of the Portfolio Value, calculated as at the time of investment.
+Investment in projects where, on average, 25 per cent. or more of payments received by the Project Set and a set of the Project Assets ("demand based") will be limited to 25 per cent. of the Portfolio Value, calculated as at the time of investment.